amrzakizakisalih-alt/ITIM/README.md

 # ITIM — Intelligent Tutoring System for Mathematics

 ITIM is an AI-powered Intelligent Tutoring System (ITS) designed for university, high school and middle school students.
-It combines a digital handwriting notebook with a conversational AI tutor that understands mathematics, monitors student behavior, and provides step-by-step guidance without giving away answers.
+It combines a digital handwriting notebook with a conversational AI tutor that understands mathematics, monitors student behavior, and provides step-by-step guidance.

 ---